ramzi-omari/Portfolio-react-sanity/README.md

 install package : npm i react-router-dom

 and then import BrowserRouter Switch & Route in our app.js and wrap out component with it

+## Query Language (GROQ) (we can use GraphQL also)

+GROQ (Graph-Relational Object Queries) is a declarative language designed to query collections of largely schema-less JSON documents.
+Its primary design goals are expressive filtering, joining of several documents into a single response, and shaping the response to fit the client application.

+- `*` all data